Posted in Personal life

 Every month, I write a short column like this for our local community magazine, the Hawkesbury Parish News.
 I’ve collected the first six years worth of columns in a book, All Part of the Charm: A Modern Memoir of English Village Life, along with several essays I wrote about living in the village when I first moved here over 20 years ago.
 It’s available in paperback and ebook format via Amazon and elsewhere.

-Posted in Family, Self-publishing, Type 1 diabetes, Writing
+Posted in Family, Publishing, Type 1 diabetes, Writing

 Sneak Preview of My Next Book – A Charity Fundraiser for Diabetes Research